 That leads to the question- “isn’t there just one machine I can get to destroy everything?”
 For simplicity, low cost, less use of space, this is a natural question.
 Even better, can’t the “everything machine” be approved for handling the highest sensitivity materials, like government classified items.
 Unfortunately, the miracle machine that “does it all” doesn’t exist; at least not yet.
 Here’s why:

-Office Shredders– these machines are great for paper documents and there are high security models that are NSA approved at the highest level.
+Office Shredders: these machines are great for paper documents and there are high security models that are NSA approved at the highest level.
 But the highest security versions can’t shred anything but paper.
 Yes, there are combo machines that also shred paper, but the high security models are really two shredder heads in one cabinet.
 Even more problematic, these machines can suffer severe, costly damage if an operator accidentally feeds a CD or DVD into the paper-only feed slot.

 Office Mixed Media Destroyers– these are small, knife mill disintegrators.
-They offer some useful capabilities, including three separate NSA listings (paper documents, CD/DVD, and key tape).
+They offer some useful capabilities, including three separate NSA listings (paper documents, CD, and key tape).
 Plus, they destroy a huge range of other items, like flash memory, thumb drives, cell phones, small tape cartridges, and lots more.
 Seems like a candidate for doing it all, right?
 Well, not quite all.
 Paper throughput for office disintegrators is only 5-6 sheets every 10 seconds.
 Even a very small high security paper shredder can beat that.
 These machines can’t accept heavier items, like hard drives or large tape cartridges.
 So, still not the answer for everything, but still very useful for many applications.

 The Model 200 Mixed Media Destroyer is ideal for the destruction of a wide variety of media including cell phones, flash drives, computer backup tapes and much more.

 The best answer to the “everything machine” question is that there isn’t a single perfect machine that can destroy all types of information bearing media at the highest security levels, let alone one that is office friendly and affordable.
 What to do about that?
 Make a careful study of the types and quantities of materials needing destruction.
 Determine the types and numbers of likely users.
-Then, select the 2 or 3 machines that can best handle the requirements for your particular needs and situation.
+Then, select the two or three machines that can best handle the requirements for your particular needs and situation.